Visitor Use Management in Wilderness

 Wilderness E-Learning Courses Transitioning to New Platform

-The Arthur Carhart National Wilderness Training Center, in partnership with the Eppley Institute, has long provided 36 e-learning courses for agency and public use.
-These courses will soon be updated and transitioned to a new platform hosted by the Wilderness Institute at the University of Montana.
+The Arthur Carhart National Wilderness Training Center, in partnership with the Eppley Institute, has long provided wilderness e-learning courses for agency and public use.
+These courses are being updated and transitioned to a new platform hosted by the Wilderness Institute at the University of Montana.

 We appreciate your patience during this shift.